The 30-Day Bigger Leaner Stronger Transformation

 At the end of a long day, sometimes all you need is a cookie.
 But when there’s a whole batch in the house, it can be hard to stop at one.

-This sugar-free protein sugar cookie will be your weapon against sugary snacks when you’re cutting back.
-Mix together the five ingredients, form the dough into a single cookie, and bake.
+This chocolate chip protein cookie will be your weapon against sugary snacks when you’re cutting back.
+Mix together the ingredients, form the dough into a single cookie, and microwave for 1 minute.

 Don’t have time to make chocolate chip cookies?
 Make this protein cookie dough, which can be enjoyed right away and stashed in the fridge.

-Each cookie dough bite is about 100 calories and has 5 grams of protein.
-With a combo of dates, cashews, and protein powder, they offer good nutrition before or after you hit the gym.
+Each cookie dough bite is about 85 calories and has 4 grams of protein.
+With a combo of dates, oats, and protein powder, they offer good nutrition before or after you hit the gym.

 Instead of having Oreo sandwich cookies with crème in the middle, you can make an awesome filling of coconut flour and casein protein.